Supreme Court strikes down Trump’s sweeping tariffs, sparking fierce pushback and vow of new levies

 Trump set what he called "reciprocal" tariffs on most countries in April 2025 to address trade deficits that he declared a national emergency.
 Those came after he imposed duties on Canada, China and Mexico, ostensibly to address a drug trafficking emergency.

-A series of lawsuits followed, including a case from a dozen largely Democratic-leaning states and others from small businesses selling everything from plumbing supplies to educational toys to women’s cycling apparel.
+A series of lawsuits followed, including a case from a dozen largely Democratic-leaning states and others from small businesses selling everything from plumbing supplies to women’s cycling apparel.

 The challengers argued the emergency powers law doesn’t even mention tariffs and Trump's use of it fails several legal tests, including one that doomed then-President Joe Biden's $500 billion student loan forgiveness program.